NirajBhavnani/FundooAPI/README.md

 * 10_NotesAPI: Notes schema is generated and CRUD operations are performed.
 * 11_JWT: JWT(Token) Generation and Authentication is implemented in user schema as well as notes schema.
 * 12_ForgetResetPassword: Bcrypt package, forgot and reset password (nodemailer) functionalities added.
+* 13_JWT_VerifiedReset: Forgot and reset password functionalities are improved with JWT Verfication.